Posted by Tris Shores

 Cloud Predictive Algorithms

 PredictiveBIB algorithms consume bibliographic metadata entered by catalogers during use of the software, making the metadata supply self-sustaining.
 The platform is pre-trained on books cataloged to date.
 Predictive-capability will expand into other subject areas as community cataloging progresses in those areas.
 Libraries intending to use PredictiveBIB will need to consent to the collection & use of all entered bibliographic metadata.
-The bibliographic data extracted through data-mining is anonymous, unless you happen to be the book’s author, contributor, publisher, etc. Generated MARC records are by default not saved in the cloud and are private to the authoring library, although libraries can elect to upload them to a connected repository.
+The bibliographic data extracted through data-mining is anonymous, unless you happen to be the book’s author, contributor, publisher, etc. Generated MARC/BIBFRAME records are by default not saved in the cloud and are private to the authoring library, although libraries can elect to upload them to a connected repository.

 PredictiveBIB uses several algorithms to extract & analyze bibliographic metadata entered by the user-community in order to predict subject headings.
 Algorithms:

 - Use word, synonym, and relevance analysis to assess & rank correlation strength between bibliographic metadata and subject headings.

 - Assign weightings to subject headings based on usage frequency.

 - Act on different sets of subject headings, for example:

 - Subject headings used by a library.

 - Subject headings used by all participant libraries.